MF-LAL: Drug Compound Generation Using Multi-Fidelity Latent Space Active Learning: Experiments

 The molecular structures of the top 3 compounds generated by MF-LAL for both targets are shown in Figure \ref{gen-mols}.
 The compounds are structurally diverse, and none of them have close similars in the training set or in large datasets like PubChem \citep{kim2023pubchem}.
 This shows the ability of MF-LAL to generate promising and novel structures.
-There is a small shared scaffold across 2 of the generated c-MET compounds consisting of a pyridazine, but this is not necessarily undesirable as it shows the model has found a high-property region of chemical space.
+There are some similar ring structures across the compounds generated for c-MET, but this is not necessarily undesirable as it shows the model has found a high-property region of chemical space.
 The scaffold may be a promising starting point for development of empirical structure-activity relationships and lead optimization by medicinal chemists.
-Additionally, the pairwise Tanimoto similarity among the 15 compounds generated by MF-LAL is less than 0.2 for both targets, further indicating that our method generates a structurally diverse set.
+Additionally, the mean pairwise Tanimoto similarity among the 40 generated compounds is $<$ 0.2 for both targets, further indicating that our method generates a structurally diverse set.

-Table \ref{ablation-table} reports results from various ablations of the MF-LAL architecture.
-We experimented with removing each fidelity level individually, removing the likelihood term from the generation objective, and replacing the fully-connected encoder/decoder networks with a Transformer \citep{vaswani2017attention} and graph convolutional network (GCN, \cite{kipf2016variational}).
-The results show that all fidelities contribute to some degree to performance, although $f_1$ (the linear regression model) seems to add very little.
+Table \ref{ablation-table} reports results from various ablations of the MF-LAL architecture (using 15 compounds sampled from all methods).
+We experimented with removing each fidelity level individually, removing the likelihood term from the generation objective, and replacing the fully-connected encoder/decoder networks with a Transformer \citep{vaswani2017attention} and graph convolutional network (GCN for encoder and inner product decoder as described by \citet{kipf2016variational}).
+The results show that all fidelities contribute to performance.
 Removing the likelihood term greatly reduced the performance of our method, showing that the approach of only querying compounds at higher fidelities that also scored well at lower fidelities is critical for strong performance.
 Replacing the fully-connected encoder/decoder with a Transformer had little effect on performance, so we used the simpler fully-connected version.
 Finally, changing the molecular representation to a graph and replacing the fully-connected encoder/decoder with GCNs \citep{kipf2016variational} resulted in slightly worse performance.